discretize/discretize-guides/builds/guardian/zealot-firebrand/index.md

 conditions: ['Vulnerability', 'Blinded', 'Crippled']
 code: '[&DQEqOhAvPjpLF0sX/gA2AXoWehZIAf4AiRKJEgAAAAAAAAAAAAAAAAAAAAA=]'
 author: 'Princeps'
-classification: [4, 2, 3, 3, 4]
+classification: [5, 2, 3, 3, 4]
-compositions: [ ]
 ---

-The **<Specialization text="Zealot Firebrand" name="Firebrand"/>** (also **_ZBrand_**) is a niche build for people that are able to consistently avoid one shot mechanics and don't require burst heal.
+The **<Specialization text="Zealot Firebrand" name="Firebrand"/>** (also **_ZBrand_**) is a niche build for people that are able to consistently avoid one shot mechanics and don't require burst heals.
 This build is useful for parties that are in the transition of swapping to a no-heal composition but still struggle to give up the convenience of having a dedicated healer.
 It provides permanent <Boon name="Quickness"/>, a large chunk (15-18 stacks) of <Boon name="might"/> and on demand <Boon name="Stability"/> and <Boon name="Aegis"/>.
 The healing output is slow but steady helping to keep up everybody's <Item name="scholar"/> buff and therefore serving as a light safety net for minor mistakes.

 It plays very similar to <BuildLink build="Power Firebrand" specialization="Firebrand"/>, except that the damage output is significantly lowered due to slotting the Honor trait line.